 Day 17: Jameh Mosque & the Shaking Minarets

 Today we continue visiting sights in and around Isfahan.
 We visit the Jameh mosque, the origins of which date back to the 8th century, but after a fire in the 11th century it has undergone many phases of renovation and today offers a condensed history of Iranian architecture.

-Today, we visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas.
+Today, we visit village of Abyaneh, part of Iran's national heritage and recognized by UNESCO which is located at the foot of Mount Karkas.
 Experience the serenity of this quaint village with its splendid archaeology and meet the local people who speak, live and dress in the original Persian style.
 Dinner and overnight in Abyaneh.

 Day 19: To Tehran via Kashan, 7,000 Year Old Pyramid

 We begin our way back to Tehran stopping in the city of Kashan which is renowned for its rosewater.
-We will visit the remains of a 7000 year old pyramid known as Sialk Hills as well as Boroujerdi and Tabatabai ancient houses.
+We will visit the Sialk Archeological Hill, a 7000 year old pyramid, as well as Boroujerdi and Tabatabai ancient houses.
 Dinner and overnight in Tehran.

 Day 20: Tehran